Gregorio Scalise

 Gregorio Scalise (25 January 1939 – 11 May 2020) was an Italian poet and dramatist.

-Scalise was born in Catanzare, and brought up in Udine.
+Scalise was born in Catanzaro, and brought up in Udine.
 He lived in Bologna from 1967 onwards, working for a time at a modern art gallery.
 He wrote for newspapers and magazines and for stage and screen.
 His collections of poetry included A Capo (1968), L'Erba al suo erbario (1969) and Gli artisti (1986).
 His first play, Grazie vivissime per il recordo, came out in 1978, and his last, Servi di scena, in 1992.

 In 2009, he developed a debilitating condition that stopped him writing, and he was cared for by his partner, the journalist Michela Turra.

 Biography

 He was born in Catanzaro to Giuseppe, a lawyer in the state and Tecla Cottone, daughter of a music teacher.
 She lived her first years in Calabria, then she left Catanzaro for Udine, where she moved with her family and where she spent her adolescence.

 The mother disappears young and the child alternates periods spent by relatives in Trento and Bologna in Udine: after the classical high school in Udine, he attended the faculty of law in Trieste, then moved on to that of letters at the old university, graduating however in Bologna in 1967.

 He works as a customs inspector at the Austrian border, insurer, professor in middle and high schools, teacher for the disabled, librarian, inspector at the Gallery of Modern Art in Bologna, finally a teacher of Literature and Philosophy of the Theater at the Academy of Fine Arts. in Bologna.
 All these experiences will make Scalise a bit skeptical about the vision of professional and non-literati.

 He also attended study courses abroad, in Vienna, Nice and Monaco, where he participated in the French and Italian '68.
 These are the years of his cultural and intellectual training: he approaches modern philosophy, German literature, reads texts on sociology and Aesthetics.

 The political and cultural climate is that described in his books: A capo (1968), L'erba al sua herbarium (1969), published with Adriano Spatola's Geiger publishing house.

 This is followed by Man in the Case (1969) in numbered copies, now out of print, a visual text where the written commentary acts as a counterpoint to the images.

 In the seventies, Scalise approaches all those poets and intellectuals who meet in Rome at the Beat 72 shows (Renzo Paris, Biancamaria Frabotta, the creator of those meetings, Franco Cordelli ...).

-He will participate in one of those evenings with the text L'incubo dei novissimi in 1977: in the initial project, which was later rejected, ten children should have read texts of the novissimi, because - this is the thesis - "the language is not changed only once but the its change is continuous ”.
+He will participate in one of those evenings with the text L'incubo dei novissimi in 1977: in the initial project, which was later rejected, ten children should have read texts of the novissimi, because - this is the thesis - "the language is not changed only once but its change is continuous ”.